← back

 4. Timing attacks are ineffective when you can't see transaction amounts or participants

-The Trade-off: This strong privacy comes at a cost:
+But this strong privacy comes at a cost:

 • Extremely low liquidity in Secret Swap pools results in high slippage